mkofdwu/ctf-writeups/src/assets/writeups/tisc24/wallfacer.md

 }
 ```

-It seems to be a page where string decryption is going on. the value of `R.string.str` can be found under `resources/res/values/strings.xml`:
+It seems to be a page where string decryption is going on, however we have to provide the key and iv.
+The value of `R.string.str` can be found under `resources/res/values/strings.xml`:

 ```xml:strings.xml
 ...
     <string name="str">4tYKEbM6WqQcItBx0GMJvssyGHpVTJMhpjxHVLEZLVK6cmIH7jAmI/nwEJ1gUDo2</string>
 ...
 ```

-# Looking for strings

 Looking around the file, I found a few other interesting strings: